-from choosing the right country and university, to visa processing, pre-departure briefing, and clearing the FMGE/NExT exam back in India.
-Winner of the prestigious International Glory Award 2021, IndoMedEducare is one of India's most trusted MBBS abroad consultancies with direct government and university affiliations.
-This complete guide covers everything you need to decide: eligibility criteria, country-wise fees, best countries for 2026, the step-by-step admission process, the FMGE/NExT exam pathway, education loan options, and what to watch out for when choosing a consultancy.
+IndoMedEducare has been the trusted guide for Indian students to study MBBS abroad since 2010 — from country selection and university application, to visa processing, pre-departure briefing, and FMGE/NExT preparation after you graduate.
+Winner of the International Glory Award 2021.
+This complete guide covers everything you need: eligibility criteria, country-wise fees, best countries for 2026, the step-by-step admission process, education loan options, and how to choose the right consultancy.

 1. No seat shortage